owantula/elk-stack/README.md

-Github repository containing necessary code.
-For ELK Deployment.
+Github repository containing resources necessary to provision ELK STACK on AWS with the usage of Puppet and Terraform.